BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Educational.md

     linkStyle 19 stroke:green,stroke-width:2.0px
     linkStyle 20 str
 ```
-Danika can now get a prejudice-free review of her credentials while still verifying that they're hers by proving ownership of her CID.
+Danika can now get a prejudice-free review of her credentials while still verifying that they're hers, by proving ownership of her CID.

 Note that all of the hashes in the Structured Merkle Tree stay the same despite the elision.
 That means that the certification board's signature remains valid as well.